gmvoit/just-the-docs/Cooling.md

 ## Cooling Time

 Collisional excitation of photons removes thermal energy from a galaxy's atmosphere, allowing it to contract.
 The rate of energy emission per unit volume is proportional to $\rho^2$, because collisional excitation depends on two-particle collisions.
-In an atmosphere with a well-defined temperature, it is also proportional to $\Lambda (T)$, a \textit{cooling function} that depends on temperature, because $T$ determines both the ionization state of the atmosphere and the speeds of the colliding particles.\footnote{If the atmosphere's density is low enough, ionizing background radiation can alter $\Lambda (T)$ by further raising the atmosphere's ionization state.}
+In an atmosphere with a well-defined temperature, it is also proportional to $\Lambda (T)$, a ***cooling function*** that depends on temperature, because $T$ determines both the ionization state of the atmosphere and the speeds of the colliding particles.

 The cooling function $\Lambda (T)$ is usually defined in terms of the electron density $n_e$ and the ion density $n_i$ (or the proton density $n_p$), so that
 $$n_e n_i \Lambda (T)$$